Upper Arlington, Ohio: Education

 Hastings Middle School was built in the 1960s and serves the northern area of the district.
 Jones Middle School is located in the former high school building that was also the site of the Willis National Guard Camp and serves the southern portion.
 Upper Arlington High School serves students from the entire district and boasts membership in the International Baccalaureate program.
-The Upper Arlington High School had recently in the year of 2021 just got remodeled to a three story school.
+The Upper Arlington High School had recently in the year of 2021 just got remodeled to a three-story school.
 The Upper Arlington High School mascot is the Golden Bear, which became the nickname of professional golfer Jack Nicklaus, an alumnus of the school.

-Also in the city are a private K-12 school, The Wellington School and two Catholic grade schools—St. Agatha and St. Andrew.
+Private K-12 schools include; The Wellington School and two Catholic grade schools—St. Agatha and St. Andrew.
 Both St. Agatha and St. Andrew offer K-8 programs and preschool childcare centers.